PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 df_customers.printSchema()
 df_customers.show()
 ```

-Execute the Python code in this cell to load customer data into a Spark DataFrame.
-After the
+Execute the code in the second cell to load product data into a Spark
+DataFrame and save it as a delta table in the silver zone.
-code completes, you should see output which displays the DataFrame schema
+After the code completes, you should see output which
-and displays the top 20 rows of data.
+displays the table schema and the top 20 rows of product data.

 <img src="./images/media/image27.png"  style="width:60%"   />

 Examine the Python code in the next cell which loads customer data from
-**Invoices.csv** into a Spark DataFrame and then displays the DataFrame
+ into a Spark DataFrame and then displays the DataFrame
 schema and samples rows of data.

+Examine the Python code in the next cell which loads
+invoice data from **Invoices.csv** into a Spark DataFrame and then saves it as a delta
+table in the silver zone named **silver_invoices**.
+You should notice this code provides
+special treatment to load data from a CSV file that coantains dates similar to the code which creates the
+*silver_customers** table.

 ``` python
 # create invoices table for silver zone